stefanoverna/graphql8/guides/mutations/mutation_errors.md

   if post.update(attributes)
     { post: post }
   else
-    raise GraphQL::ExecutionError, post.errors.full_messages.join(", ")
+    raise GraphQL8::ExecutionError, post.errors.full_messages.join(", ")
   end
 end
 ```

-This kind of error handling _does_ express error state (either via `HTTP 500` or by the top-level `"errors"` key), but it doesn't take advantage of GraphQL's type system and can only express one error at a time.
+This kind of error handling _does_ express error state (either via `HTTP 500` or by the top-level `"errors"` key), but it doesn't take advantage of GraphQL8's type system and can only express one error at a time.
 It works, but a stronger solution is to treat errors as data.

 ## Errors as Data